Eradicating gender-based violence has been a major theme in

-In 2011 the Revd Gill Jackson joined 20 delegates from the Anglican Communion to discuss the elimination of all forms of discrimination and violence against the girl-child.
+Earlier, the Revd Gill Jackson joined 20 delegates from the Anglican Communion at the United Nations Commission on the Status of Women in 2011 to discuss the elimination of all forms of discrimination and violence against the girl-child.
 Her report can be found here.

 'We believe that the way violence ruins the lives of women and children is too pressing to be ignored'